rust-unofficial/patterns/src/patterns/structural/trait-for-bounds.md

 Let's imagine some sort of monitoring or information gathering system.
 The system retrieves values of various types from diverse sources.
 It may derive from them some sort of status indicating issues.
-For example, the total amount of free memory should be above a certain theshold, and the user with the id `0` should always be named "root".
+For example, the total amount of free memory should be above a certain threshold, and the user with the id `0` should always be named "root".

 For management reasons, we probably want type erasure on the top level.
 However,